WilliamCSA04/genius-android/README.md

-#Genius Android
+# Genius Android

-An android game app to play the old genius game.
+An android game app to play the old genius game using API21 Lollipop 5.0.

-##Developer notes:
+## Developer notes:

 - First mobile app
 - Developed for learning